When one or more people get sick from eating the same food.

 What is a parasite?

-Fish bones are and example of this.
+Fish bones are an example of this kind of hazard.

 What is a physical hazard?